Table of Contents

 Students have the potential to solve higher-order thinking questions which are frequently asked in competitive examinations.
 But a lack of mathematical reasoning skills may render their potential.
 Encouragement is needed to develop a student's natural inclination to strive for purpose and meaning.

-Reasoning is the most fundamental and essential tool of mathematics.
+The reasoning is the most fundamental and essential tool of mathematics.
 It helps one understand and justify mathematical theorems.
 A good grip in reasoning will help students apply the concepts they learn in the classroom.

 What are the two types of fallacy?